Sierra Club Kansas City Outings

 ### Our Programs

 We offer various outdoor programs, including beginner backpacking.
-This is typically held in spring and fall, supported by our modern equipment library and a separate wilderness navigation course.
+This is typically held in spring and fall, supported by our modern equipment library and a separate outdoors navigation course.
 Additionally, we organize day hikes, service days, other activities, and backpacking trips.

 ### Our Mission